exasol/error-code-crawler-maven-plugin/README.md

 The `highest-index` property contains the index of the last error code declaration.
 So in the example the highest error code could be `E-EXM-3`.
 This plugin validates that value of this property is higher or equal than the actual highest.
 You can safely use this property to determine the next error code.

-For the moment the value of this property needs to be updated manually
+For the moment the value of this property needs to be updated manually.

 ### Excludes